 Don't think creditors and lenders have complete power over you.
 Federal laws exist that keep creditors from taking complete advantage of you and other consumers.
 For example, the Fair Credit Reporting Act (FCRA) gives you the right to dispute credit report information that is incorrect.
 And, the Fair Debt Collection Practices Act (FDPCA) gives you the right to request that debt collectors stop calling you.

 No matter how overwhelming your debt might seem, you don't have to tackle it alone.
 Using a professional organization like consumer credit counseling can help you sort out your debts and work out a payment plan that will get you back on track.

-Seven Good Things About Credit
+7 Good Things About Credit Cards